pixi.js

 Supported options:

-• onError(error: Error, asset): Called whenever an individual asset fails
+• onError(error: Error, asset): Called when an individual asset fails

 • strategy: 'throw' | 'skip' | 'retry'